 updated 2 September 2009.
 When cleaned and verified later copies will be uploaded.

-Those now include information extracted from the charts, as well as branches to the Osorno and Hedrich von Widerhold descendants, as well as the linkage to Konrad Wiederhold of the Hohenwiel.
+Those now include information extracted from the charts, as well as branches to the Osorno and Hedrich von Wiederhold descendants, as well as the linkage to Konrad Wiederhold of the Hohenwiel.

-I have also exported earlier the data as a GED standard file,
+I have also exported current working data as a GED standard file,

 There are also a few pictures now on the web: